cirrina/ctg-rnaseq/README.md

 # ctg-rnaseq v1.0
 Pipeline for demultiplexing, qc, alignment and transcript summarization for RNAseq Illumina sequencing data.
 **Note** The script can only process samples that are run in one sequencing run (one Illumina Runfolder).
 If a project uses multiple sequencing runs, these have top be processed separately.
 **Note** Different projects/librarties within a pooled run must be processed separately.
 ----
 ## Installation lsens
 Version specific pipeline folders are installed on ls4 at: `/projects/fs1/shared/ctg-pipelines/ctg-rnaseq/`.
-**Note** When running `rnaseq-primer`the entire directory with executables and configs are copied to (and run from within) the project folder.
+**Note:** When running `rnaseq-primer`the entire directory with executables and configs are copied to (and run from within) the project folder.
 Each time the `rnaseq-primer` is run, all script files (including the `nextflow.config` will be overwritten)
-**Note** Avoid adding the ctg-rnaseq script directories to $PATH.
+**Note:** Avoid adding the ctg-rnaseq script directories to $PATH.
 Instead run the `rnaseq-primer` script usging full path (thus allowing proper vresion control).

 ## Requirements
  1. Clone and build the **Singularity container** for this pipeline, e.g. https://github.com/cirrina/ctg-singularity/tree/main/rnaseq/v1.1).
 Add the correct path to the .sif -`singularity_container = ` parameter in `rnaseq-primer` shell sctipt.